IT Security (MSc major specialization in the Computer Engineering program)

-The IT Security minor specialization introduces the main security problems of IT systems and the approaches, methods, and tools used to solve those problems.
+The IT Security major specialization introduces the main security problems of IT systems and the approaches, methods, and tools used to solve those problems.
 We put the emphasis on practical applications, while students also get familiar with the security analysis techniques and design principles through the analysis of different security solutions.
-Those who complete the IT Security minor specialization are able to identify security problems in practical IT systems, analyze and understand such problems, and design and develop appropriate security solutions.
+Those who complete the IT Security major specialization are able to identify security problems in practical IT systems, analyze and understand such problems, and design and develop appropriate security solutions.
 The students also learn when and how to apply cryptography to practical security problems.

 This course introduces problems related to communication security in wired and wireless networks, describes the principles and practical implementations of modern security protocols that address those problems, and sheds light on protocol design issues through the detailed analysis of existing security protocols.

 Topics: cryptographic primitives; block encryption modes; message authentication codes; random number generation; key exchange protocols; public key infrastructure; secure communication protocols (TLS, IPsec, WiFi security); secure protocols in resource constrained environments; anonymous communication systems; fair exchange.

 The course introduces security problems in computing systems, as well as the principles, practical mechanisms, and tools used to solve them.
 The term computer is interpreted in a broad sense, and it includes personal computers, servers, mobile devices, and embedded computers.
 The course covers physical security and OS level security of computers, software security issues at the application level, secure programming, and the problem of malicious software (malware).

 Topics: operating systems security; memory corruption attacks and countermeasures; secure programming methods; malware techniques, detection, and analysis; security of mobile platforms; browser security issues; virtualization security; incident response and digital forensics; tamper resistance and physical security.